-It’s hard to believe the boy wizard is no longer young, but it’s 20 years since the publication of the first in JK Rowling’s beloved series, Harry Potter and the Philosopher’s Stone.
+It’s hard to believe the boy wizard is no longer young, but it’s now more than 20 years since the publication of the first in JK Rowling’s beloved series, Harry Potter and the Philosopher’s Stone.
 Over 500 million book sales and a record-breaking film franchise later, and Pottermania is a world-wide phenomenon, driven by fans eager to connect with the wizard’s wonderful world.

 Hunting out Hogwarts in London

 London plays a large role in the novels and as such it’s also base camp when it comes to Potter film locations.

 The King’s Cross area alone boasts two mandatory stops on any Potter pilgrimage.
 King’s Cross Station, an atmospheric wrought-iron grand dame of Victorian architecture, is the site of platform 9¾, mythical departure point of the Hogwart’s Express.
 A luggage trolley ‘disappearing’ into the brick wall beneath the platform sign makes for perfect photo opportunities.
 Be warned, the queue to take this shot can be long: things are quieter later in the evening.
 And there’s no need to bring your own wand or Gryffindor house scarf, the adjacent Harry Potter Shop – a wood-panelled cornucopia of wizarding necessities modelled on Ollivander’s Wand Emporium – has you covered.